I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtevict.md

 <p>This function might also return other <b>NTSTATUS</b> values.</p>

 ## -remarks
 <p>Once the eviction request is queued, it is illegal to access the underlying allocation as the allocation may be evicted at anytime from there on at the operating system discretion.</p>

-<p>Once the eviction request is queued, it is illegal to access the underlying allocation as the allocation may be evicted at anytime from there on at the operating system discretion.</p>

 ## -requirements